On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Theoretical Analysis

 \begin{corollary} The loss of \dafte is larger than the optimum loss by no greater than $min_i \rho(D_{\nu(i)},D_T)$, with the assumption that the base models of the {\daft}s can perform as well as the optimum when fine-tuned on the target domain. \end{corollary}

-Proposition~\ref{prop:dafte-vs-opt} and Corollary~\ref{cor:dafte-vs-opt} (which follows directly from Proposition~\ref{prop:dafte-vs-opt}) imply that the performance of \dafte depends on the base model on which the \daft models were trained and the datasets they were fine-tuned on.
+Proposition~\ref{prop:dafte-vs-opt} and Corollary~\ref{cor:dafte-vs-opt} imply that the performance of \dafte depends on the base model on which the \daft models were trained and the datasets they were fine-tuned on.
 If the base models (FMs) in the ensemble are nearly as good as the best possible base model (FM) (when the performance of the \emph{FFT} of the base models are compared), then we can ignore the $\mu()$ term in Equation \ref{prop:dafte-vs-opt-eqn}, and the performance of \dafte depends \textit{only on the dataset that is closest} to the target domain.
-If the \daft models are generated from a large number of diverse domain adjacent datasets, we expect the distance of the target dataset to the closest \daft dataset to be small, resulting in \dafte performing very close to the optimum.
+If the \daft models are generated from a large number of adjacent datasets from diverse domains, we expect the distance from the target dataset to the closest \daft dataset to be small, resulting in \dafte performing very close to the optimum.

+In our experimental setting, the assumption made for the Corollary \ref{cor:dafte-vs-opt} holds, that is, all three base models are comparable in terms of performance when fine-tuned on the same dataset.
+Hence, the performance of \dafte depends on the adjacency of the datasets used in the \daft models with the target dataset.
+For the case of sentiment analysis, we have six datasets, whereas for the text similarity task, we only have three.
+Thus, it is more probable that the \daft models of the text similarity task are more diverse and \dafte will be able to achieve close to optimum performance.
+From the results (Fig. \ref{fig:Ensmbl_FFT}, and \ref{fig:Ensmbl_FFT_text}) it is evident that \dafte was able to perform much better for the sentiment analysis task, compared to the textual similarity task.